"Tateyama in November"

 Skier/Takao Maruyama Photo/Masakazu Watanabe

-Skier/Hide nagashima Photo/Masakazu Watanabe
+Skier/Hide Nagashima Photo/Masakazu Watanabe

-Tateyama in November and Photographer Masakazu Watanabe
+Mount Tateyama in November and photographer Masakazu Watanabe

 Skier/Daisuke Sasaki Photo/Hiroshi Suganuma